-What is the Minimum Wage in British Columbia in 2023
+What is the Minimum wage in BC

 In 2023, the minimum wage in British Columbia (BC) is set at $15.70 per hour.
 This applies to most workers in the province, but some exceptions do exist: